Aziz-Ru/CSE-Degree/Language/Js/Readme.md

 # Node A Javascript Runtime

-Node.js uses the concept of module as a fundamental mean to structure the code of a program.
+Node.js has revolutionized server-side JavaScript development, enabling developers to build scalable and high-performance network applications.
+Its unique architecture, particularly its single-threaded, event-driven model, sets it apart from traditional multithreaded server environments.
+This document delves into the core components of Node.js, explaining how it efficiently handles concurrent requests.

 This principle has its roots in the Unix philosophy, particularly in two of its precepts, which are as follows:
 - "Small is beautiful."
 - "Make each program do one thing well."

 Having smaller and more focused modules empowers everyone to share or reuse even the smallest piece of code; it's the Don't Repeat Yourself (DRY) principle applied at a whole new level.

-Keep It Simple, Stupid (KISS) principle?
-Or the famous quote:
-"Simplicity is the ultimate sophistication."
+- Keep It Simple, Stupid (KISS) principle?
+Or the famous quote: "Simplicity is the ultimate sophistication."_Leonardo da vancy_

-- Leonardo da vancy

 **we will analyze the reactor pattern, which is the heart of the Node.js asynchronous nature.**

+## Reactor Pattern
+Reactor Pattern is used to avoid the blocking of the Input/Output operations.
+It provides us with a handler that is associated with I/O operations.
+When the I/O requests are to be generated, they get submitted to a demultiplexer, which handles concurrency in avoiding the blocking of the I/O mode and collects the requests in form of an event and queues those events.
+There are two ways in which I/O operations are performed:

-## Non-blocking I/O
+## Blocking I/O

 In a blocking I/O operation, the program waits until the operation completes before continuing with the next line of code.
 The execution is paused or "blocked" during this time.

 ## Non-Blocking I/O

-In a non-blocking I/O operation, the program initiates the operation and continues executing other tasks without waiting for the operation to complete.
-Instead of waiting, it gets notified when the response or data is ready (via a callback, event loop, or future/promise).
+In a non-blocking I/O operation, the program initiates the operation and continues executing other tasks without waiting for the operation to complete.Instead of waiting, it gets notified when the response or data is ready (via a callback, event loop, or future/promise).

 ## Event demultiplexing

 In digital circuits, a demultiplexer (or “demux”) is a device that takes a single input signal and routes it to one of several outputs.

 In Node.js, the idea is adapted to manage I/O operations and events.
-The Event Demultiplexer in Node.js operates within the Reactor pattern—a core architectural design that enables non-blocking, asynchronous I/O.
-Node.js uses an event-driven architecture where multiple I/O tasks can be handled concurrently, even if running on a single thread.
+The Event Demultiplexer in Node.js operates within the Reactor pattern—a core architectural design that enables non-blocking, asynchronous I/O. Node.js uses an event-driven architecture where multiple I/O tasks can be handled concurrently, even if running on a single thread.

-most modern operating systems provide a native mechanism to handle concurrent, non-blocking resources in an efficient way; this mechanism is called synchronous event demultiplexer or event notification interface This component collects and queues I/O events that come from a set of watched resources, and block until new events are available to process.
+Most modern operating systems provide a native mechanism to handle concurrent, non-blocking resources in an efficient way; this mechanism is called _synchronous event demultiplexer or event notification interface._This component collects and queues I/O events that come from a set of watched resources, and block until new events are available to process. **I/O polling means checking the status of I/O operations (read/write/connection) repeatedly until they are ready, without blocking the main thread.**

-## The reactor pattern

-The Reactor pattern is the backbone of Node.js, and the Event Demultiplexer is an important part of this pattern.
-It enables Node.js to handle multiple I/O operations concurrently without creating multiple threads, making it highly efficient and scalable.

 ### How It Works in Node.js